 Mobile and Manufactured Homes in Chapter 13

 Many people purchase a mobile home or manufactured home believing that the prices will go up as do real estate prices for “stick built homes” and land; however, mobile and manufactured homes will depreciate in value as the years go by much like an automobile depreciates in value.
-Factors such as age, the manufacturer the type of home, upgrades and options, and wear tear are all factored into the appraisal of the mobile or manufactured home.
-Most courts in Alabama use NADA guidelines in valuing a manufactured or mobile home, or Courts will accept an actual appraisal of the home after inspection by the appraiser.
+Factors such as age, the manufacturer, the type of home, upgrades and options, and wear tear are all factored into the appraisal of the mobile or manufactured home.
+Most courts in Alabama use NADA guidelines in valuing a manufactured or mobile home, or Courts will accept an actual appraisal of the home after an inspection by the appraiser.